Hyder, Alaska: Culture

 Hyder is accessible by highway from Stewart, which connects with the British Columbia highway system.
 In the mid-2010s, Hyder residents said that more than 100,000 tourists came to Hyder annually.
 It is the location of the annual Hyder Seek gathering of long-distance motorcyclists who travel from all over North America each Memorial Day weekend.
 It became popular with long-distance motorcycle riders in 1998, when author Ron Ayres set a record of riding to the contiguous 48 states in six days.
 Ayres went on to add to the 48-state record by continuing on to Hyder to establish a new 49-state record of 7 days, 0 hours and 20 minutes.
 Ayres named the new long distance ride the "48 Plus" and it has become popular with members of the long-distance motorcycle riding Iron Butt Association.
 Hyder was the starting point of the 2014 coast-to-coast Scooter Cannonball Run, which ended in New Orleans, Louisiana.

 Because of its accessible proximity to Stewart, and its isolation from other communities in Alaska, Hyder has many commonalities with its Canadian neighbor, with both American and Canadian holidays observed, and a shared international Chamber of Commerce.
-It is the only place in Alaska not to use the 907 area code, instead using British Columbia's 250.
 Although Hyder is officially in the Alaska Time Zone, residents set their clocks to British Columbia's Pacific Time.
 Both American and Canadian currency are accepted, except by the U.S. Post Office, which only accepts U.S. dollars.

 A local tradition is known as being "Hyderized", with two of the town's bars issuing certificates to patrons who consume a shot of 151 proof (75.5% alcohol) Everclear.

 Education

 Southeast Island School District operates the Hyder School.

-Children who live in Hyder have attended the Bear Valley School in Stewart, but Hyder has school when the community meets the Alaska minimum of 10 children for the state to provide a teacher.
+Children who live in Hyder have attended the Bear Valley School in Stewart, but Hyder has a school when the community meets the Alaska minimum of 10 children for the state to provide a teacher.

-Trivia
+References in popular culture

 At the border crossing to Stewart, there is a humorous imitation of a sign at the historic Berlin border crossing Checkpoint Charlie with the inscription "You are leaving the American Sector" in English, French, and German, as well as a sign reading "Eastern Sektor".
 The sign was erected in 2015 as a protest after the Canadian administration announced plans to close the border control at night.

-Hyder uses the area codes of Stewart, British Columbia, which are 236, 250, 672, and 778.